canonical/checkbox/checkbox-ng/docs/profiles.rst

     websites, for example it can upload directly to hexr, or to the staging sites.
 Used only with the ``certification`` submit_to value.

-transport/secure_id
-    The system's secure_id.
-If not specified, user will be prompted.
-    (CLI only).
-For gui, submission/secure_id is used instead.

 transport/config_filename
     Name of a custom config file to load.
 Config files are mainly